 See that trusty green region you've been so reliably hitting?
 It moves now.
 The line that marks your chop now moves rapidly, starts and stops more and more frequently, and also changes speed.
 Fortunately the green region doesn't do that, it only moves up, pauses, moves down, pauses, etc. But it takes a lot more concentration to line up the moving line with the moving green region and to hope the flag doesn't end up in front of it when their paths cross.
 Sheva suggests that you try to hit the green when it's at either the top or bottom of the meter so that you have extra time to hit since you can bounce off the edge of meter.

 If you are very lucky and very skilled, you'll be asked to demonstrate your chopping skill for the Emperor himself!
 This level is basically a souped up level 3--the Acara guard and moving meter are still there, but you have the added difficulty of making sure the emperor is watching you (has his eyes open toward you) when you strike the board.
 Plus, your kougra is in a spiffy new black robe, but that's just a bonus.

 The requirements for reaching this level are as follows: you must have a perfect hit (in the white zone) on levels 3-3, 3-4, and 3-5.
 Pretty high expectations, but a ninja like you is up to the task, yes?

 A huge thanks to Mr. Grog for this screenie!

 The saving grace of games all around Neopia!
 If you make a perfect chop (the line hits the white center line of the green region on the meter) three times within your game, you'll get a powerup.
+After earning a powerup, you can activate it by clicking the respective icon.
+The powerup only lasts for one level, so use it wisely.
 Here are the powerups available: